-I never knew that oestrogen played an important role in the health of my heart.
+I never knew that oestrogen played an important role in the health of my heart and muscles when I went into menopause.
 Did you?
-Which means that from our early-50’s on, as menopause progresses, our cardiac muscle changes in function as do our skeletal muscles too.
-And it doesn’t matter if you are an exerciser or not, your ageing heart and your muscles, need the nutrients that matter to them to help your health as you age.
+But from our early-50’s onwards, as menopause progresses, our cardiac muscle changes in structure and function as do our skeletal muscles.
+And it doesn’t matter if you are an exerciser or not, your ageing heart and muscles, need the nutrients that matter to them to help your health as you age.

 So, will you have 2 servings of whole-grains today?

 I think you should.
-Because they will steady your blood glucose, give you lasting energy, reduce your cholesterol, reduce your racing heart-rate and help to protect your ageing heart.
+Because wholegrains will steady your blood glucose, give you lasting energy, reduce your cholesterol, reduce your racing heart-rate and help to protect your ageing heart.